mathdigilab/mathdigilab.github.io/docs/Resources/Books/books.md

 # Books
 {: .no_toc }

 Books are the most valuable resource for a student who wants to learn mathematics.
-Both academic as well as recreational or must read books are listed on the below pages.
+All sorts of Books for math enthusiasts at one place
 {: .fs-5 .fw-300 }

 ---